When your tooth is damaged or infected, the general dentists at Apple Dental Care in Edmonton may recommend a root canal

 What is root canal treatment?

 Root canal treatment, also known as endodontic treatment, is the process of removing the infected, damaged, or dead pulp from your tooth.

 This system is filled with soft dental pulp made up of nerves and blood vessels that help your teeth grow and develop.

 Is root canal treatment necessary?

 - Root canal treatments are intended to relieve severe pain and discomfort.

 - Most importantly, root canal procedures are recommended in lieu of tooth extraction.
 This means that instead of losing your tooth, you may be able to salvage it.

 What are signs that I need root canal treatment?

 A simple toothache does not always indicate that root canal treatment is needed.
-At Apple Dental Care, we advise our patients to pay close attention to damaged teeth that are accompanied with the following symptoms:
+At Apple Dental Care in Edmonton, we advise our patients to pay close attention to damaged teeth that are accompanied with the following symptoms:

 - Severe Toothache